anreitersimon/Medbrain-Tutorial/STEP5-2.md

-### Implementing SignIn -  PatientSignInViewController functionality
+# Step 5.2 - Implementing SignIn -  PatientSignInViewController functionality

 ------------

 ### Import `SMART` framework
 add `import SMART` statement to the top of the `PatientSignInViewController`

 ### Add a completionHandler
 First define a typealias for the `completionHandler`